mpsonntag/snippets/notes/projects/gin/gin-doi_project_structure.md

   check if it can be removed
   -> there is a reference in template.info.go to `funding.Funder` which cannot be found
     -> "Funder" should probably be "FunderName", since its also right next to AwardNumber

+- config.go:Configuration
+  - add `CloneDirectory` to the `Storage` struct

+- dataset.go:cloneAndZip
+  - create Job directory in `TargetDirectory` AND in `CloneDirectory`
+  - hand over `CloneDirectory/Job` to cloneRepo()
+  - change `repodir` to use `CloneDirectory`
+    -> zip should look in the correct dir and create in the correct dir

+- dataset.go:derepoCloneDir
+  - remove usage of this function
+  -> save code to somewhere or keep function with a comment

+- dataset.go:zip
+  - ignore still existing `.git` dir when creating zip file;
+  - actually the other way around: hand over all file paths except for the `.git` to be added to the zip file.

+- either workdispatcher.go:Worker.start() ignores the createRegisteredDataset error and should not or createRegisteredDataset should not return an error